 It might be tempting to hike an exciting trail you found online, but make sure it is appropriate for your skill level.
 Just because someone else makes it look easy, it might not be easy for you, especially if you’re new to hiking.

 Start hiking at a comfortable pace.
 Pushing yourself too hard will give you very sore muscles making it difficult to continue.
 It can also be dangerous.
 Overestimating your abilities can put you in physical danger, and you can get hurt, lost or endanger those around you.
 The good news is that the more you do it, the better you get at it.
 We all must start somewhere.

 Hiking is a great way to disconnect and recharge.
 Being surrounded by nature can be calming and peaceful, but it can also make us lose track of time.
 You want to give yourself enough time to return before it gets dark, especially when you’re not familiar with the area and have not planned on staying overnight.

 Knowing how long you’ve been hiking and how far you are from where you started can also come in handy if you need to head back when the weather turns inclement or you need assistance.

 8. Stretch before and after hiking

-No matter your level of activity and fitness, it’s a good idea to stretch your muscles before and after your hike.
-Even a light hike can strain your muscles especially if you’re not used to walking so much.
+No matter your activity and fitness level, it’s a good idea to stretch your muscles before and after your hike.
+Even a light hike can strain your muscles, especially if you’re not used to walking so much.
 You might not feel the workout right away, but you will the next day.